How to Use Public Speaking as a Marketing Growth Channel

 Harness the Power of YouTube Using Public Speaking

-YouTube is more than just a platform for watching videos.
-It is the second largest search engine in the world and a hub where professionals, decision makers, and future buyers are actively searching for insights.
-If your target audience spends time there, your brand needs a strong presence.
+YouTube is not just for watching videos.
+It is the second largest search engine in the world, where professionals, decision makers and future buyers actively look for answers.
+If your audience is there, your brand needs to be too.

-• Hook: Start with a compelling question, statistic, or bold statement that immediately grabs attention.
+Hook: open with a question, statistic or bold statement that grabs attention in seconds.

-• Call to Action: End with a clear next step, such as subscribing, downloading a resource, signing up for a webinar, or visiting your website.
+Call to action: close with one next step, whether that is subscribing, downloading a resource, or visiting your site.

-The advantages of YouTube for public speaking content include:
+The advantages of YouTube for speaking content are real:

-• Longevity: Unlike social posts that disappear quickly, YouTube videos remain discoverable for months or years, continuously attracting new viewers and building authority.
+Longevity: unlike social posts that vanish in a day, videos stay discoverable for months or years, quietly building authority.

-• Searchability: Optimized videos can appear in both YouTube and Google search results, giving your brand visibility beyond live events or social media audiences.
+Searchability: an optimised video can show in both YouTube and Google results, reaching people well beyond your live and social audiences.

 Common Mistakes Marketers Make When Using Public Speaking as a Growth Channel